I finally made it to Australia Zoo, which is the zoo owned by the Irwin family just north of Brisbane.

 The show at the Crocoseum was good.
 In a bit of good timing this was the first day that the show was done by the Irwin family themselves.
 First (daughter) Bindi comes on and sings (CDs available in the gift shop folks) then some big birds flutter round and then Terri, Bindi and Robert come out and we get a lot of information about crocs (the animal not the shoe) and watch a man risking life and limb to feed it.
 It was much better than I’m making it sound.

-I missed the otter show.
-They were just about to start as we got there and it was too crowded to push through.
+I missed the otter show; it was just too crowded.
 The otters get very active apparently, which would explain why when I went to see them at the end of the day they were curled up asleep.

 I also missed Asia, but it had been a long day and I saw enough of Asia whilst I was living there.
 The tiger show is supposed to be good though.